AZ-JEM/Rails-App-1/README.md

-# No Turbo
+# No Turbo !!!

-* Apparently successful removal of Turbolinks
+* Successful removal of Turbolinks
+* Successful implementation of Exercise 6.10 : AJAX
+* CSS animations no longer require special attention on Heroku.

+### Turbolinks is possibly an unwise default option...